AccidentSim: Generating Vehicle Collision Videos with Physically Realistic Collision Trajectories from Real-World Accident Reports: Experiments

 Collision reduction is the primary objective of using AccidentSim to train autonomous driving systems.
 This experiment evaluates whether the collision rate (CR) can be reduced by augmenting training with the collision videos generated by AccidentSim.
 A lower collision rate indicates that the generated videos more effectively improve these systems’ ability to avoid collisions.

 Table~\ref{tab:collision} reports collision rates for AccidentSim across diverse accident scenarios.
 For baseline comparisons, on the one hand, we compare AccidentSim with several mainstream adversarial and knowledge-driven methods for generating vehicle collision scenarios in simulated environments, including Learning-to-Collide~\cite{Ding2020LearningTC}, AdvSim~\cite{Wang2021AdvSimGS}, the CARLA Scenario Generator~\cite{contributors2019carla}, Adversarial Trajectory Optimization~\cite{zhang2022adversarial}, and ChatScene~\cite{zhang2024chatscene}.
 On the other hand, we further evaluate the effect of incorporating AccidentSim’s generated collision videos on reducing collision rates.
 To do this, we follow the setup from ChatScene~\cite{zhang2024chatscene} and fine-tune a model trained with Soft Actor-Critic from SafeBench~\cite{xu2022safebench}, referred to as ``Pre Fine-tuning'' in Table~\ref{tab:collision}, without AccidentSim’s generated collision videos for training.
-For more details, refer to Section F of the Supplementary Materials.

-The results in Table~\ref{tab:collision} show that AccidentSim helps significantly reduce vehicle collisions.
-Compared to the baseline models, it lowers the collision rate by up to 47.9\%, outperforming all other methods in collision reduction.
-These findings highlight the effectiveness of incorporating collision videos generated by AccidentSim in training to enhance the robustness of autonomous driving systems.